Redislabs-Solution-Architects/redisbank-microservices/README.md

 ### Kubernetes

 For now this repo has files for deploying on OpenShift, other k8s distros to be added in the future.
+Note: this will most likely work on just about any k8s distro with a few modifications here and there.
+Expect more documentation here in the future.

 Check the deployment files for the databases in the [k8s/openshift/db](k8s/openshift/db) folder and the apps in the [k8s/openshift/apps](k8s/openshift/apps) folder and replace the relevant placeholders (Docker hub or other ID and yourdomain and tld).